-(i) Trade and other receivables
+(I) Trade and other receivables

 A receivable is recognised when the Group has an unconditional right to receive consideration.
 A right to receive consideration is unconditional if only the passage of time is required before payment of that consideration is due.
+If revenue has been recognised before the Group has an unconditional right to receive consideration, the amount is presented as a contract asset.

-Receivables are stated at amortised cost using the effective interest method less allowance for credit losses (see Note 2(i)(i)).
+Trade receivables that do not contain a significant financing component are initially measured at their transaction price.
+Trade receivables that contain a significant financing component and other receivables are initially measured at fair value plus transaction costs.
+All receivables are subsequently stated at amortised cost using the effective interest method and including allowance for credit losses (see Note 2(i)(i)).